 Thus, consult a pediatrician or an alternative medicine expert to determine the appropriate dilution ratio before including Epsom salt in your baby’s bath routine.

 Precautions To Take While Using Epsom Salt For Babies

 Although Epsom salt baths are likely safe for babies, following some precautions can ensure your baby’s safety.
-Here are some steps you should take while using Epsom salt in the bath for babies (8).
+Here are some bath time tips that you should take into consideration while using Epsom salt in the bath for babies (8).